ncatlab/nlab-content/pages/3/3/2/0/233/content.md

 This identification of vector bundles with $R$-modules being the spaces of sections of a vector bundle on the space whose ring of functions is $R$ can be taken then as the very _definition_: notably in [[algebraic geometry]] Gelfand duality is taken to "hold by definition" in that an [[algebraic variety]] is essentially by definition the formal dual of a given ring, and the Serre-Swan theorem similarly becomes the statement that the space of sections of a vector bundle over a variety is equivalently given by a module over that ring.
 (See also at [[quasicoherent module]] for more on this.)

-This [[Isbell duality|duality]] between geometry and algebra allows us to re-interpret many statement about modules in terms of vector bundles.
+This [[Isbell duality|duality]] between geometry and algebra allows us to re-interpret many statements about modules in terms of vector bundles.
 For instance

 * the [[direct sum]] of modules corresponds to fiberwise direct sum of vector bundles;